elan0baharie/Artemis-Project/README.md

 $ npm -v
 3.10.5
 (If you have an older version of Node already installed, upgrade through Homebrew by running $ brew upgrade node.)

+## Node.js

+# Confirmation

+Confirm that node and npm are in place by checking versions:

+Run the command $ node -v in your home directory.
+You should receive an output of 4.0.x or higher.
+Run the command $ npm -v in your home directory.
+You should receive an output of 3.6.x or higher.

+## TypeScript

+To install TypeScript, Node.js and npm must be successfully installed first.

+# Installing TypeScript
+We need to install two packages to begin working in TypeScript:

+* Node TypeScript Package

+This contains the compiler and all necessary tools.
+We'll need Node.js and npm installed on our machines first, though.
+(If you've completed our previous JavaScript coursework on your machine, you should already have these tools.
+If not, revisit the Installing Node lesson) .

+We can install TypeScript globally via npm with the following command:

+> $ npm install typescript -g
+Then, we'll confirm the installation was successful by running:

+> $ tsc -v
+We should see something like this in response:

+> $ Version 2.1.4

+* Atom TypeScript Package

+This is technically optional, but we absolutely cannot recommend it enough.
+This assists Atom in recognizing and properly highlighting TypeScript code, making it much easier to read.

+We’ll run the following command to install

+> $ apm install atom-typescript

+Restart Atom for changes to take place.